tearflake/symp-intro/README.md

 * **Composable** – Each frame can use others as sub-frames.
 * **Reflective** – Frames can define new frames (meta-programming built in).
 * **Minimal** – Entire core fits in a few hundred lines.
-* **Beautifully weird** – A computing system from a world where theory outran graphics.
+* **Beautifully weird** – A computing system from an alternate reality where theory outran graphics.

 ---